heykayla/my-writing/how-to_guides/how_to_add_files_using_git.md

 Open your local computer's terminal or use your text editor's built-in terminal to run commands.

-### Step 2: Open your repository
+### Step 2: Open your cloned repository

 Perform the following steps to locate and open your cloned repository:

 1. See your current local path on your computer by running the `pwd` command.
 2. Run `ls` to see your cloned repository listed.
-3. To go inside your cloned repository on your local computer, run `cd` followed by the name of the cloned repository.
+3. To go open your cloned repository, run `cd` followed by the name of the cloned repository.
-4. Re-run `pwd` to validate that you are inside your cloned repository.
+4. Re-run `pwd` to validate that you are inside and have opened your cloned repository.

 ### Step 3: Validate your Git configuration settings